Transparency in the Remote Office

-However, there is one type of worker that is a little less reluctant about the concept.
+However, there is one type of worker that is not as excited about the concept.

 The owners and supervisors.
 To them, old habits die hard.
-They feel better when they see work being done at the office.
+Supervisors tend to feel better when they see work being done at the office.

 Those fears are misplaced, but it’s easy to understand where they come from.
 The move to a remote workplace is disruptive and with any disruption comes fear and anxiety.
 Just saying that things are going to be ok isn’t enough.
 Things need to be demonstrated.